kekosaurusrexx/Blockchain/README.md

 - add a requirements file
 - change formatting of signature
 - coin-balances and working transactions
-- switch from single block files on disk to a database

 ## What it can do

-- load & save chain as block-files locally
+- store blockchain in a database
 - proof of work with hashes and difficulty
 - create correctly chained blocks
 - validate the blockchain